myanees284/terraform-aws-lambda/README.md

   source           = "github.com/myanees284/tf-module-lambda"
   iamRoleArn       = "ARN of lambda IAM role" lambdaCodeFile   = each.value
-  //ARN of the source event which will trigger lambda function (Optional) event_source_arn = "some event src ARN"
+  //(Optional) ARN of the source event which will trigger lambda function event_source_arn = "some event src ARN"
 }
 ~~~